Jack's Place (TV series): Reception

 The show was slated to simply be shown in the summer, but did well enough in the ratings that ABC decided to pick up the series for more episodes.
 Although initially having some success with audiences reviews tended toward the negative.
-Hence, Entertainment Weekly deemed it "drearily sentimental and banal" while Jon Burlingame was slightly more positive, describing it as a happy and unthreatening.
+Hence, Entertainment Weekly deemed it "drearily sentimental and banal", while Jon Burlingame was slightly more positive, describing it as happy and unthreatening.
 Both reviewers compared it to The Love Boat and Cheers.